Our Curriculum

 GCSE Business Studies will provide a solid foundation for further academic or vocational business-related subjects.

-GCSE Business Studies will also support you in a wide range of careers including marketing, human resources, sales, accounting, customer service, commercial lawyer and business management. - GCSE Computer Science
+GCSE Business Studies will also support you in a wide range of careers including marketing, human resources, sales, accounting, customer service, commercial lawyer and business management and of course; starting your own business! - GCSE Computer Science

 Examination Board: Edexcel